AdobeDocs/campaign-classic.en/help/installation/using/integration-into-a-web-server-for-linux.md

 In this case:

 * the default listening port is 8080.
-To change it, refer to [Configure Tomcat](../../installation/using/configuring-campaign-server.md#configuring-tomcat).
+To change it, refer to [Configuring Tomcat](../../installation/using/configuring-campaign-server.md#configuring-tomcat).
 * The client consoles then connect using a URL such as:

   ```